yourbasic/int/README.md

 Radix sort uses bit manipulation to good effect and bitwise operators are crucial in the implementation of the fastest known integer sorting algorithm.
-This algorithm sorts *n* integers in O(*n* log log *n*) time in the unit-cost RAM model, the standard model of theoretical computer science.
+This algorithm sorts *n* integers in O(*n* log log *n*) worst-case time on a unit-cost RAM machine, the standard computational model in theoretical computer science.
 [The fastest sorting algorithm?][sort] has all the details.

 # Efficient filtering